Freaky/Compactor/README.md

 If a game uses large files and in-place binary patching for updates, it might be worth adding to the exclusions list.

+### Compatibility with Other Operating Systems

+Compaction is only supported on Windows 10 - earlier versions of Windows will be unable to access compressed files, though the rest of the filesystem should remain fully accessible.

+Linux and other operating systems will experience similar issues if the NTFS driver they're using lacks support.
+As of time of writing, NTFS-3G has a [third-party plugin for the feature](https://github.com/ebiggers/ntfs-3g-system-compression).

+This is available on FreeBSD under [`sysutils/fusefs-ntfs-compression`](https://www.freshports.org/sysutils/fusefs-ntfs-compression/), while users of lesser platforms may need to [manually install it](https://wiki.archlinux.org/index.php/NTFS-3G#Compressed_files) like savages.

 ## Compression Results

 A totally-not-cherry-picked sample of compression results with the default settings: